-- Empathy Canvas: describe how your users think and feel, what they see, hear, say, and do, and what their pains and gains are. - Problem Statement Canvas: Describe the goal in a sentence of the format As a... (user type) I want... (user need) so-that... (user goal). - Activity Map Canvas: map out how the learning activity can be broken down into steps and distributed over the available space. - Augmentation Plan Canvas: develop a more detailed plan of how steps are furnished with media and plan out the timeline in which media elements are kept alive across steps.
+- Empathy Canvas: describe how your users think and feel, what they see, hear, say, and do, and what their pains and gains are. - Problem Statement Canvas: Describe the goal in a sentence of the format As-a, In-place, I-want, So-that - Activity Map Canvas: map out how the learning activity can be broken down into steps and distributed over the available space - Augmentation Plan Canvas: develop a more detailed plan of how steps are furnished with media and plan out the timeline in which media elements are kept alive across steps

-Figure 4 - Empathy Canvas
+Figure 4.
+Empathy Canvas